jhaglerbgsu/AutoDrive/Steering Angle Prediction/README.md

 | Train  | ![What is this](./visualizations/all_models_train.png)  | ![What is this](./visualizations/resnet50_train_epoch.png)  | ![What is this](./visualizations/Resnet18_train_loss_epoch.png)  | ![What is this](./visualizations/googlenet_train_epoch.png)
 | Validation   | ![What is this](./visualizations/all_models_valid.png)  | ![What is this](./visualizations/resnet50_valid_epoch.png)  | ![What is this](./visualizations/Resnet18_valid_loss_epoch.png)  | ![What is this](./visualizations/googlenet_valid_epoch.png)  |

-* All Model graphs were obtained by using tensorboard
+* All Model graphs were obtained by using Tensorboard

 ## Model Training and Testing Instructions ##